-Richard Barraclough QC has vast experience in civil, family and criminal matters; acquired over 40 years of a practice.
+Richard Barraclough KC has vast experience in civil, family and criminal matters; acquired over 40 years of a practice.

 His practice includes:

 - Serious crime (principally homicide, abuse, fraud, illegal money lending and proceeds of crime);

 - Family law where allegations of the most serious criminal conduct are made in fact finding hearings;

 - Regulatory crime, local authority law and policy, consumer law, food law, licensing and Coroners Courts;

 - Civil and commercial advice and litigation including bankruptcy, contracts, trusts, wills, land, leases and employment;

 - Transport Commissioners;

 He appears in all courts including the Court of Appeal and the House of Lords (now Supreme Court).
 He appeared in the Privy Council for appellants in Capital (death sentence) appeals over a number of years.

 Richard is a recognised expert in jury trials and has been involved in a series of high profile murder, manslaughter, fraud, consumer protection, child abuse and rape cases.